JuliaImages/ImageView.jl/README.md

 ### Calling display from a script file

-If you call Julia from a script file, the julia process will terminate towards the end of the program.
-This will cause any windows opened with `display()` to terminate (Which is probably not what you intend).
-We want to make it only terminate the process when the image window changes.
-Bellow is some example code to do this:
+If you call Julia from a script file, the julia process will terminate at the end of the program.
+This will cause any windows opened with `display()` to terminate, which is probably not what you intend.
+We want to make it only terminate the process when the image window is closed.
+Below is some example code to do this:

 ```
 using Tk